Gustavicho/frontend-mentor/README.md

-# frontend-mentor
+# QR-code
-here i will share the challanges that's I made from Frontent Mentor
+here is my first challange that i made from Frontent Mentor